BIATeam/BIADocs/docs/10-Introduction/20-SetupEnvironment/SetupEnvironmentKeycloak.md

 Create a new **Realm**, for example **BIA-Realm**

+ ## Service Account

+You must create a user in Keycloak which will be used to query the list of users in your realm.

+In your realm, go to the **User** tab and create a user.
+Once created, create a non-temporary password.

+Go to the **Role Mapping** tab and click on **Assign Role**

+Select **Filter by clients** and select the following roles:

+- **realm-management** query-users
+- **realm-management** view-users

+If you want to keep eMail, first name and last name as mandatory field for all user, complete them with dummy data for this user.
+Else you can disable the mandatory on this fields : see chapter in this page "Simplify Authentication flow" > "Remove “Update Account Information” form after first login"

+If you use the sample configuration file (bianetconfig.Example_Development.json) :
+- This user should be parameter in your vault with the key BIA:KeycloakSearchUserAccount
+- Or in the environment variables : KC_SA_USERNAME and KC_SA_PASSWORD (it need to comment the line "VaultCredentialsKey": "BIA:KeycloakSearchUserAccount",)

 ## Client
 Create a new client, for example, biaapp and fill **Root URL** and **Admin URL** with the root of your applications' URLs (example: https://myapp-int.mydomain/ or for development: http://localhost:4200/)
  ![createClient1](../../Images/Keycloak/createClient1.png)